 Disability justice is a union issue.
 Achieving disability justice makes life better for all workers.

 The United Nations’ theme for International Day of Persons with Disabilities 2023 is “United in action to rescue and achieve the Sustainable Development Goals for, with and by persons with disabilities.”
 CUPE recognizes the important message behind this theme to promote inclusion, equality and accessibility for the disability community.

-Use December 3rd to educate and advocate for disability justice at work and in your community.
+Use December 3 to educate and advocate for disability justice at work, in your local and in your community.

 Bargain for measures that support disability rights in your collective agreement, including employment equity, duty to accommodate, short and long-term disability coverage and language on mental health, HIV/AIDS and episodic disabilities.